RedyRed/Roblox/ZOO (ZO Script)/README.md

 ```
 ### Known Bugs & Fixes

-> Not being able to sprint after execution
+> Not being able to sprint after execution - Currently there's no fix for this problem

-> Being killed for big ping (Highly dependent on your ping, I recommend using range instead of kill-aura and make the distance setting lesser)
+> Being killed for big ping - Highly dependent on your ping, I recommend using range instead of kill-aura and make the distance setting lesser